Burwei/Android-DragBetweenTwoRecyclerViews/README.md

 best we can get from Android right now.
 The drag-drop mechanism's doc: https://developer.android.com/guide/topics/ui/drag-drop

-## Not only two
+## Only two
-It's only two RecyclerViews in this demo, but the design is not only for two RecyclerViews.
-It could be as many RecyclerViews as you want, but I haven't test it yet XD
+Right now it can only dragging item between 2 RecyclerViews, but it can be easily modify to works for as many RecyclerViews as you want.
+I'll modify it someday.